Is Milan safe? Neighborhoods to avoid and where to live

 Quarto Oggiaro

-Quarto Oggiaro lies far northwest of Milan’s city centre.
+Quarto Oggiaro lies far northwest of Milan's city center.
 It's the northern part of this neighbourhood that you should avoid.
 Especially be careful around the area of Milano Quarto Oggiaro train station, where most of the crime occurs.
 Although violent crime is uncommon, theft, pickpocketing, and drug use are present in this area.

 The Italian government built a lot of social housing in Quarto Oggiaro to accommodate migrants from Southern Italy.
 However, since the 50s, social housing hasn't been upgraded, and high unemployment rates persist.
 Nevertheless, there're ongoing initiatives to create employment opportunities and reduce crime.

 On the other hand, the southern part of Quarto Oggiaro, towards the Franco Verga public park (Parco Pubblico Franco Verga), is notably safer and closer to the centre of Milan.
 This area can be a great option if you're looking for affordable accommodation in Milan!
+Rooms here regularly come in below the city average, and a studio around €1,000 per month.
+If you study at Politecnico di Milano's Bovisa campus, it's worth knowing the campus sits just one S-Train stop away, making this one of the shortest and cheapest commutes available at that price point.

 San Siro